Senate Judiciary Committee rescinds Manafort subpoena

 Manafort had been subpoenaed late Monday to testify at Wednesday's hearing, which is part of the ongoing congressional investigation into Russian meddling and potential collusion with Trump campaign officials in the 2016 presidential election.

-Feinstein and committee chairman Chuck Grassley, R-Iowa, said earlier Tuesday that they subpoenaed Manafort after being unable to reach a deal for him to undergo a private interview.

-Lawmakers would have been expected to ask Manafort and Trump Jr. about their June 9, 2016 meeting at Trump Tower with Russian lawyer Natalia Veselnitskaya and her associates.
-Emails posted by Trump Jr. earlier this month suggested he took the meeting with the expectation of receiving damaging information about Hillary Clinton.
+Lawmakers were expected to ask Manafort and Trump Jr. about their June 9, 2016 meeting at Trump Tower with Russian lawyer Natalia Veselnitskaya and her associates.
+Emails posted by Trump Jr. on Twitter earlier this month suggested he took the meeting with the expectation of receiving damaging information about Hillary Clinton.

 Manafort met Tuesday with the staff of the Senate Intelligence Committee, which is conducting its own investigation into Russian actions during last year's campaign.